 - Serves 4

 - 3 leeks (white part only), sliced 1/4 inch thick

-- 4 1/2 cups turkey stock or chicken stock
+- 4 1/2 cups turkey stock, homemade chicken stock or canned chicken broth

 - 2 carrots, peeled and sliced 1/4 inch thick